He’s got the look, the skills and the speed, all while not bothering to tie his shoelaces.

 After all, many would argue that Toby Gerhart – Stanford grad – had the best numbers for the Heisman in 2009.

-Therefore, at this point in the season, Robinson and Michigan make sense as the new face – but Heisman material… for real, people?
+Therefore, at this point in the season, Robinson and Michigan make sense as the new face.
+But Heisman material?

 Has anyone actually looked at the type of football players that are winning the Heisman trophy over the last number of years?

-It’s not just gaudy numbers that wins a player the Heisman trophy – but also overall team performance, ranking and so on.
+It’s not just gaudy numbers that wins a player the Heisman trophy.
+It’s also the overall team performance, ranking and so on.

 The Wolverines are 2-0 and currently ranked – but let’s not get too excited about Michigan yet.
-Michigan was receiving similar acclaim last season with the early success by Tate Forcier and the Wolverines, specifically during its exciting win against Notre Dame.
+Michigan was receiving similar acclaim last season with the early success by Tate Forcier.

-While Robinson’s numbers are indeed impressive (885 yards of total offense over the first two games – including 383 against Connecticut and 502 against Notre Dame), take a look at Michigan’s opening two opponents – and looks are deceiving, considering it’s a 2009 bowl bound Connecticut team and Notre Dame.
+While Robinson’s numbers are indeed impressive (885 yards of total offense over the first two games – including 383 against Connecticut and 502 against Notre Dame), take a look at Michigan’s opening two opponents.
+Looks can be deceiving.

 Neither the Huskies nor the Irish posted elite defensive statistics last season.
 Each team was respectable in total defense (each ranked in the top 75 in 2009), but it’s also important to note some specific defensive performances against more elite talent.